HoxelDraw/4DO-Specification/README.md

 ### Polyline Format Customization

-The format of the Polyline command **MAY** be customized using the `pformat` command.
-This command uses the same rules as the `tformat` command (see above).
+The format of the Polyline command **MAY** be customized using the `plformat` command.
+This command uses the same rules as the `cellformat` command (see above).

 ### Polyline-level Data

 Vertex Data **MAY** be assigned to an entire Polyline, not just the individual vertices in the polyline.
 Before listing a Polyline with polyline-level data, the Polyline command format must be defined.
-Define polyline-level data in the pformat command like this: `pformat co v`.
+Define polyline-level data in the plformat command like this: `plformat co v`.
 Like with Tetrahedron Format Customization, first list the polyline level data keyword, followed by a space, then provide a slash-separated list of vertex data keywords.

 #### Examples
 ```
 # A polyline that visits the first 8 vertices
-p 0 1 2 3 4 5 6 7
+pl 0 1 2 3 4 5 6 7
 ```
 ```
 # A polyline with vertex position (indices 2,3,4) and vertex color (indices 6,8,9)
-pformat v/co
+plformat v/co
-p 2/6 3/8 4/9
+pl 2/6 3/8 4/9
 ```
 ```
 # A polyline with polyline-level color data (index 10), vertex position (indices 1,2,3,4), and vertex texture coordinate (indices 2,4,6,8)
-pformat co v/vt
+plformat co v/vt
-p 10 1/2 2/4 3/6 4/8
+pl 10 1/2 2/4 3/6 4/8
 ```

-## Cells
+## Cell Groups

-A Cell is a grouping of tetrahedra into a compound polyhedron.
-The tetrahedra in cells **SHOULD** be contiguous (i.e. every tetrahedron in a Cell **SHOULD** share at least one face with at least one other tetrahedron in the Cell).
+A Cell Group is a grouping of cell primitives into a compound polyhedron.
+The cells in a cell group **SHOULD** be contiguous (i.e. every cell in a Cell Group **SHOULD** share at least one face with at least one other cell in the group).
+Cell Groups may include any defined primitive cell type.

-Cells are **OPTIONAL**.
+Cell Groups are **OPTIONAL**.

-A cell is denoted by the `c` keyword, followed by a list of 1 or more tetrahedron indices, separated by spaces.
+A Cell Group is denoted by the `gc` keyword, followed by a list of 1 or more primitive cell indices, separated by spaces.
+The indices refer to global indices (i.e. there are not separate index ranges for each different primitive cell type).

-The tetrahedron indices **SHOULD NOT** be repeated within a single cell.
+The primitive cell indices **SHOULD NOT** be repeated within a single cell group.

-Like Polylines, there is no artificial limit to the number of tetrahedra that can be assigned to a cell.
+Like Polylines, there is no artificial limit to the number of cells that can be assigned to a cell group.

-No additional data may be assigned to a Cell (i.e. there is no `cformat` command).
+No additional data may be assigned to a Cell Group (i.e. there is no `gcformat` command).

 #### Example
 ```
-# A cell comprised of tetrahedra at indices 0, 2, and 3
+# A cell group comprised of cells at indices 0, 2, and 3
-c 0 2 3
+gc 0 2 3
 ```
 ```
-# Tetrahedra 0 and 1 are not contiguous.
+# Cells 0 and 1 are not contiguous (trust me).
 This is not invalid but also not advisable
-c 0 1
+gc 0 1
 ```

 # Material Library